 We now have a contract solution that’s more collaborative and integrated.

 Director of Operations

 Yocum says the company is also prioritising diversity, sustainability and green IT, and using Strategic Sourcing to track its progress on all fronts.
 “As NTT's strategic sourcing entity, it's important that we have a deep understanding of suppliers' diversity and sustainability efforts to manage risk and uphold NTT's Global Sustainability Charter,” says Yocum.

 NTT Global Sourcing and its stakeholders can now partner to determine how to best measure a supplier’s performance in those areas.
 They can then document that data to create action plans and share them with stakeholders or suppliers.
 The result is stronger relationships and greater transparency, leading to greater trust across the board.

-As NTT Global Sourcing keeps growing, Yocum sees a continuing increase in savings realized as more stakeholders take full advantage of Strategic Sourcing.
+As NTT Global Sourcing keeps growing, Yocum sees a continuing increase in savings realised as more stakeholders take full advantage of Strategic Sourcing.
 More than 200 stakeholders involved in 550 projects are now using the new system.

 “As Workday’s Strategic Sourcing becomes a part of the way we work, we have seen an increase in adoption among our stakeholders,” he says.
-“This new level of engagement allows us to fulfill our mission of being NTT’s trusted strategic sourcing innovator.”
+“This new level of engagement allows us to fulfil our mission of being NTT’s trusted strategic sourcing innovator.”